LacunaOmnibus/MontyLacuna/README.md

       - Of those generated files, the only one I'm explicitly adding to the main toctree is "my_validate_email".
 I don't want lacuna or modules listed there at all.
 I've added lacuna.buildings to the toctree of buildings.rst.
+    - That doesn't get any modules in lib/lacuna/buildings/SUBDIR/, like the LCOT or Space Station modules.
+      - To get those specifically, do something like this:
+        - sphinx-apidoc -o test/ lib/lacuna/buildings/ss_modules
+      - That'll create test/, which will contain your module .rst files.
+You're going to want to edit those by hand; they'll list the module names as eg "artmuseum module" instead of "lacuna.buildings.artmuseum module".
+Copy the contents of those test/ files into wherever you want them in your existing docu, and then get rid of test/.
   - All of the other .rst files in doc/ were not created automatically, but by hand.
 If you add a new module, you'll want to copy one of the existing .rst files and edit it appropriately for your new module.